timmarlowe/smarter-than-nate-silver/README.md

 #### Aggregation Methods
 Following Steve's lead, I used data from individual game box scores from the website http://sportsdata.wfmz.com.
 I aggregated 11 years of this data (from the 2006-2007 season to the 2017-2018 season).
 In order to do this, I used Steve Iacconne's [scrapey.py](https://github.com/timmarlowe/smarter-than-nate-silver/edit/master/src/scrapey.py) code.

 This resulted in a data set of 1.3 million rows, in which each row was a player's individual stat-line in a game.
 I aggregated up to the matchup (2 rows per game) and then game level (1 row per game) using groupby.
 Then given that I wanted to predict on record up to a certain game, I aggregated the stats of each team in the matchup up to that game.
-In the example below, in order to predict Louisville's outcome agains VA Tech, I needed their team stats up until VA Tech.
+In the example below, in order to predict Louisville's outcome agains VA Tech, I needed their team stats up until VA Tech, meaning that every previous game went into my aggregation, but no games afterward.

 ![Louisville Schedule](https://github.com/timmarlowe/smarter-than-nate-silver/blob/master/images/Louisville%20Cardinals%20Schedule.png)